DonLe86223/dsc80-2026-wi/tech_support.md

 _Where did the name `dsc80` come from, you might ask?
 We defined it for you at the top of `environment.yml` with `name: dsc80`._

-If you get an error saying `mamba` isn't defined, try closing and reopening your Terminal first and then rerunning the command.
+If you get an error saying `mamba` isn't defined, try closing and reopening your terminal first and then rerunning the command.

 ---